211225347/Smart-Academic-Library-Assistance-System-SALAS-/ACTIVITY_DIAGRAMS.md

 **Workflow summary:** This covers FR-04.
 All four data sources are fetched in parallel to achieve the 2-second load requirement (NFR-13).
 The skeleton loading pattern ensures the dashboard remains usable even if one service is slow.

 **Stakeholder Value**
 Students benefit from a fast, unified view of all their library activity in a single screen.
 The parallel fetch architecture directly addresses the NFR-13 performance requirement.
-IT administrators benefit from the graceful degradation pattern — a slow recommendation service will not block the entire dashboard, maintaining perceived reliability during peak usage periods.
+IT administrators benefit from the graceful degradation pattern, a slow recommendation service will not block the entire dashboard, maintaining perceived reliability during peak usage periods.

 **Related Functional Requirements**
 - FR-04: Student personal dashboard